 - Sexual comments, such as: telling sexual stories, making lewd comments, making sexual remarks about clothes and appearance and calling someone sexualised names; - Sexual "jokes" or taunting; - Physical behaviour, such as: deliberately brushing against someone, interfering with someone's clothes (we will consider when any of this crosses a line into sexual violence it is important to talk to and consider the experience of the victim) and displaying pictures, photos or drawings of a sexual nature; and - Online sexual harassment.
 This may be standalone, or part of a wider pattern of sexual harassment and/or sexual violence.
+It may include: - Consensual and non-consensual sharing of sexual images and videos;

+- Sharing of unwanted explicit content;

-It may include: - Non-consensual sharing of sexual images and videos; - Sexualised online bullying; - · Unwanted sexual comments and messages, including, on social media; and - · Sexual exploitation; coercion and threats.
+- Sexualised online bullying;

+- Unwanted sexual comments and messages, including, on social media; and

+- Sexual exploitation; coercion and threats.